 6 steps how does the Customs Clearance Process work?

-Although the meaning of custom clearance is simple, the actual process entails a number of steps and can initially seem daunting.
+Although the meaning of custom clearance is simple, the actual process entails several steps and can initially seem daunting.
 To clarify what occurs when a shipment arrives at customs, let's walk you through it step by step.

 1- Document examination